Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

         #torch.Size([1, 3, 224, 224])

 ```
-Pytorch, we can use a model in two modes, train mode, and eval mode.
-In train mode, the model learns model parameters
+In PyTorch, we can run a model in two modes, either in train mode or in an eval mode.

-and we perform batch normalization and dropout layers to avoid overfitting.
-In eval mode, PyTorch automatically disables the
-batch norm and dropout layer.
+In train mode, the model learns the model parameters, and we perform batch normalization and dropout layers to avoid overfitting.
+In eval mode, PyTorch automatically disables the batch norm and dropout layer.

 Since we are predicting using a pre-trained model, we use the model under eval mode.
 We are initializing the resnet34 model and predicting
 one image under the batch_t variable.

-The out variable contains our predicted output over 1000 classes.
-Since resnet was trained on
-Imagenet, which has 1000 classes.
+The out variable contains the predicted output over 1000 classes.
+Since the resnet model is trained on imagenet, it has 1000 classes.

 ```python